 Peer Review Process

-2. The Editor-in-Chief (EIC) carefully evaluates each manuscript to determine if its topic and content are suitable for consideration.
+- The assigned academic editor carefully evaluates the manuscript to determine if its topic and content are suitable for consideration.

-5. Reviewers are asked to evaluate the manuscript’s originality, methodology, contribution to the literature, presentation of results and support for the conclusions, and appropriate referencing of previous relevant studies
+- Reviewers are asked to evaluate the manuscript's originality, methodology, contribution to the literature, presentation of results and support for the conclusion, and appropriate referencing of previous relevant studies.

-8. If EIC suggests minor revisions, authors are given a maximum of 10 days to revise and resubmit the article.
+- If the Editor-in-Chief suggests minor revisions, authors are given a maximum of 5 days to revise and resubmit the manuscript.

-9. If EIC suggests major revisions, authors are given a maximum of 60 days to revise and resubmit the article.
+- If the Editor-in-Chief suggests major revisions, authors are given a maximum of 14 days to revise and resubmit the manuscript.

-10. After re-submission of the revised manuscript, the above steps are repeated before the paper is accepted for publication.
+- After the re-submission of the revised manuscript, the above steps are repeated before the manuscript is accepted for publication.

-11. Authors of rejected submissions are advised to make an appeal in writing to editorial-cd@apacsci.com.
-Written appeals should include specific reasons for the appeal and point-by-point response to the reviewers' suggestions and criticisms.
+- Authors of rejected submissions have the right to make an appeal in writing to the editorial office of the specific journal (for CD, editorial-cd@apacsci.com) within 4 weeks of receiving the decision.
+The written appeal should include specific reasons for the appeal and point-by-point responses to the reviewers' comments.

-12. Decisions made on appeals by the EIC are final and no further considerations will be made.
+- Decisions made on appeals by the Editor-in-Chief are final and no further considerations will be made.

 Publication Frequency

-The publication frequency of City Diversity is semi-annual.
+The publication frequency of City Diversity is annual.

 Open Access Policy